akhilmanhattan/cliodynamics/America/4/README.md

 <p>Immigration is a hotly debated topic in the political sphere.
 Just your response to the following question could be enough for people to "know"(of course I mean assume) which political party you follow.
 Below, I will put an example do demonstrate what I mean.</p>

     Me: Do you support immigration?
-    You: No.
+    You: Its complicated.
-    Me: So you are a Republican.
+    Me: Aha!
+So you are a Republican.
     You: No, I am a Democrat.
     Me: Your wrong!